 SNRIs are similar to SSRIs.
-They treat depression and chronic pain.
+They are also used to treat depression.

-Tricyclic antidepressants can treat depression, panic disorder, obsessive compulsive disorder and migraine.
-Tricyclic antidepressants can take 2 to 4 weeks to work.
+TCA’s can treat depression, obsessive compulsive disorder and bipolar disorder.
+TCA’s can take 2 to 4 weeks to work.
 These are older medicines, and generally have more side effects than other antidepressants.

 Mono-amine oxidase inhibitors (MAOIs)

 MAOIs are an older antidepressant.
 These are not prescribed as much.
 Your doctor should monitor you if you take these.
 You cannot eat certain foods if you take these.
 Your doctor should give you more information if they prescribe these for you.